Bay County Library Resources

 Regulations for Computer & Internet Use

-Anyone age 16 or older may use a public Library computer when workstations are available.
+a) Anyone age 16 or older may use a public Library computer when workstations are available.

 b) Patrons under 16 years of age must have the permission of a parent or legal guardian to use an Internet computer.